New York firefighter vacationing in North Carolina rescues 3 girls from rip current

 "We were sitting, watching the girls playing in the water about 75 yards out, and I noticed they stopped trying to get back to the shore, and I think they were caught in a rip current,” O’Gorman told The Charlotte Observer.
 “I decided to swim out, which was easy.
 Getting back was a struggle, with me trying to tow them all in.
 They were hooked onto my feet."

-The firefighter said the girls “did not panic,” and he believed that the local fire department “would’ve gotten to them” had he not gone out.
+The firefighter, who will turn 52 in the coming days, said the girls “did not panic,” and he believed that the local fire department “would’ve gotten to them” had he not gone out.

-Oswego Fire Department confirmed that O’Gorman completed swift water rescue training just last week, and by “using the aggressive swim, forceful crawl stroke,” he was able to reach the struggling swimmers.
+Oswego Fire Department confirmed on Facebook that O’Gorman completed swift water rescue training just last week, and by “using the aggressive swim, forceful crawl stroke,” he was able to reach the struggling swimmers.

+Deputy Fire Chief for Emergency Management Justin Norfleet told Fox news that their department trains “extensively for marine operations including swift water rescue, ice rescue and dive operations.”
+He said they are responsible for the shores of Lake Ontario in Central New York and the Oswego River.

 News of the rescue comes just one day after police in Kitty Hawk, N.C., called off the search for a missing 4-year-old who was swept out to sea while walking hand-in-hand with his mother along the beach.